msyvr/otelex/README.md

 }
 ```

-Both `cfgType` and `createDefaultConfig` are required, and we define those in `factory.go`.
+Both `cfgType` and `createDefaultConfig` are required to generate a component Factory.
+Those are defined in `factory.go`.

+To export non-OTLP formatted data, start with the [`exporter.WithTraces()`](https://pkg.go.dev/go.opentelemetry.io/collector/exporter#WithTraces) option.
+It takes as an argument a [`CreateTracesFunc`](https://pkg.go.dev/go.opentelemetry.io/collector/exporter#CreateTracesFunc) where custom actions for 'pushing' traces can be defined with the expectation of returning an `error` type.
+The OTLP traces are consumed by this function, with no expectations attached to retaining their OTLP format through to export from the Collector.

-One of the permitted options is [`exporter.WithTraces()`](https://pkg.go.dev/go.opentelemetry.io/collector/exporter#WithTraces), which takes as an argument a [`CreateTracesFunc`](https://pkg.go.dev/go.opentelemetry.io/collector/exporter#CreateTracesFunc) which allows the definition of custom actions for 'pushing' traces.
-In this case, those custom actions (which act on batches of spans) are to extract span attributes into a map structure, format those to match the target table (build rows that satisfy the table schema), and export them via an API request.
+In this case, those custom actions are applied to batches of spans to extract, on a span-by-span basis, attributes into a map structure that represents a target table row.
+Each map is formatted to match the target table (i.e., build rows that satisfy the table schema), appended to an array of map-rows, and the batch exported via an API request.

 A useful reference for building custom Collector components is the `contrib` collection of custom components - [`opentelemetry-collector-contrib` collection](https://github.com/open-telemetry/opentelemetry-collector-contrib).